Merton animal hospital

 If you are not registered at a Blue Cross animal hospital, please call your usual vet practice before contacting us.

 Our emergency out of hours service is run at our Victoria animal hospital.
-If your pet needs to be seen urgently, please call our Victoria animal hospital on 0300 777 1890 and hold until the message has finished to speak to one of the team.
+If your pet needs to be seen urgently, please call 0300 777 1890 and hold until the message has finished to speak to one of the team.

 All pet owners will need to pay an out of hours fee of £50 from 4 May 2021 if seen at one of our animal hospitals.